by: Doug Unger & Jessica Springgay

 Meditation is the process of guiding your mind toward a state of greater relaxation and awareness.
 Though meditation is largely mental, physical positioning of the body certainly makes a difference in how effective the meditation will be.
-There are differing schools of thought on meditative body positioning, called yogasanas, but there are some common meditation positions and instructions that may be useful to you.
+There are differing schools of thought on meditative body positioning, called yogasanas, but there are some common and best positions to meditate including instructions that may be useful to you.

 Foods recommended for consumption prior to meditation include vegetables, beans/legumes and brown rice or other whole grains.